Table of Contents

 Paradigm

 This refers to the HR service design and delivery structure in an organization.
-It is assessing and improving the HR organization’s strategies, how it is structured and designed to deliver products and services, how the work is allocated and distributed, and how well it does those.
-It refers to evaluating the HR organization structure and how well it is led, functions, and supports the business.
-It covers the HR operating model, which defines how HR products and services are designed, developed, and deployed, by whom (roles, responsibilities), and the gaps in critical content (career development, change management) or ownership (e.g., who designs, who implements) that exist.
+It assesses and improves the HR organization’s strategies, how it is structured and designed to deliver products and services, how work is allocated and distributed, and how well it does so.
+It refers to evaluating the HR organization's structure, leadership, functions, and support for the business.
+It covers the HR operating model, which defines how HR products and services are designed, developed, and deployed, by whom (roles and responsibilities), and the gaps in critical content (e.g., career development, change management) or in ownership (e.g., who designs, who implements) that exist.

 It is also where HR planning and strategies are evaluated to understand priorities, whether they are appropriately aligned with business needs, and how well they point resources (people, expertise, budgets) toward business-critical requirements.
-In HR turnarounds, frequently associated business and talent issues that have gone under-attended create a demand for reallocating HR support and expertise, such as managerial effectiveness, sales team building, or manufacturing plant process ineffectiveness.
+In HR turnarounds, frequently under-attended business and talent issues create a demand to reallocate HR support and expertise, such as managerial effectiveness, sales team building, or manufacturing plant process inefficiencies.

 Understand the realities involved in an HR turnaround